 Nicole was invited as a guest on Jon Gossett’s “Life’s Worth Living” podcast series to talk about her suicide attempt.
 She gives details about her visit to the other side of the veil and the love and hope she found there.

-This is a play-by-play of my leap off of Web Hill in St. George, Utah, as recorded by my mother and boyfriend on social media, from the day after my suicide attempt until my first week home from the hospital 3 months later.
-I fell 60 feet and then rolled another 40 feet down the cliff.
-That was the beginning of a long stream of miracles.
-Among those, was my mother’s decision to go against her natural inclinations and social training to honor me by doing what she knew I would want her to do: go public with the truth.
+This is a play-by-play after my leap off of Webb Hill in St. George, Utah.
+It’s a compilation of posts by my mother and boyfriend on social media from the day after my suicide attempt until my first week home from the hospital 3 months later.

-The dark side knows our personalities and our preferences and will take every advantage of that knowledge against us.
-While abuse victims are hurt against their will, it’s a greater victory for Satan to entice us to CHOOSE his ways.
 Temptations will come whether we invite them or not.
 But each time we reject a temptation we hand the dark side a defeat, and we strengthen the light side of our coin.
-Over time, these victories combine to change our very nature.